 12.3 - Military Leave - A regular employee who enters the Armed Forces of the United States shall have the right to reinstatement to her/his former position as may be required by law.

-12.4 - Maternity Leave - A pregnant employee shall be granted a leave vaginalwithout pay on the same basis as the leaves set forth in 12.2 above.
-While the employee continues to work, the Employer may require a written statement from her physician as to how long she may work without endangering her health or that of the unborn child and her continuing ability to perform fully all the duties of her job.
+12.4 - Maternity Leave - A female employee who has just given birth shall be granted a leave up to six (6) weeks in case of a vaginal birth and up to eight (8) weeks in case of a cesarean section with 50% of regular pay on the same basis as the leaves set forth in 12.2 above.
+An extended leave beyond the six (6) or eight (8) weeks may be granted without pay .
+If a pregnant employee continues to work, the Employer may require a written statement from her physician as to how long she may work without endangering her health or that of the unborn child and her continuing ability to perform fully all the duties of her job.

 12.5 - Child Care Leave - An employee shall be granted an unpaid child care leave of absence of up to six (6) months in connection with the birth or adoption of her/his child.
 When possible the employee shall notify the Employer of such intent three (3) months prior to the leave.
 Seniority shall accrue during such leave.